Skip to content

 share

-About The Langholm Alliance
+About Langholm

 At the confluence of the Ewes Water, Wauchope Water and Border Esk, Langholm nestles among rolling hills just six miles north of the English border.
 Established as a burgh in 1621 but with a history stretching back centuries earlier, the Muckle Toon as you see it today was built on textile production.
 While many mills have come and gone over the years, the industry remains a vital part of Langholm’s identity.